 If you have leftover pickled red onions, they’re excellent with scrambled eggs or over corned beef hash or any breakfast potato or casserole for that matter.
 Serve it with pork chops or shrimp, quinoa or rice dishes… See?
 Pretty much everything.
 Leftovers will keep up to 3 days, refrigerated in air-tight containers.
 Super easy, super pretty, and super tasty, Pickled Red Onions are not your standard relish-type accompaniment, but once you make them, you’ll pretty much always want some ready to go for that perfect “something” that your next dish might need.

-Combine onion and jalapenos in a medium bowl.
+- Combine 1 sliced onion and 2 sliced jalapeños in a medium bowl.

-Heat a small saucepan over medium high heat and add vinegar, lime juice, sugar, and 1 teaspoon salt.
+- Heat a small saucepan over medium high heat and add 1 cup vinegar, 2 Tablespoons lime juice, 1 Tablespoon sugar, 1 teaspoon salt, and ½ teaspoon black pepper.
+Add one cup water.
 Bring to boil and then pour vinegar mixture over onion mixture.
-Let sit for at least 30 minutes, or refrigerate for up to 2 days.
+Let sit for at least 30 minutes, or refrigerate for up to 5 days.